Flowers and messages of support adorn New Zealand mosque for shooting anniversary

 Al-Umari’s brother Hussein, 35, was one of 51 Muslim worshippers killed when a gunman opened fire at the city’s Al Noor and Linwood mosques.

-“We live it day in and day out,” she told Reuters, holding back tears as she explained she could not bring herself to enter the mosque.
+“We live it day in and day out,” she told Reuters outside the mosque.

 “A year on anniversary is a great way for us to come together as a community and reflect on the incident that took the lives of many people and ultimately my brother too.”